-- 47.1 Head-butting The act of head-butting involves a player making intentional contact, or attempting to make contact, with an opponent by leading with his head and/or helmet. - 47.2 Double-minor Penalty A double-minor penalty shall be imposed on a player who attempts to head-butt or makes contact with a head-butt to an opponent. - 47.3 Major Penalty There are no provisions for a major penalty under this rule. - 47.4 Match Penalty A match penalty shall be imposed on a player who injures or attempts to injure an opponent as a result of a head-butt.
-All Match Penalties will automatically be reviewed and is subject to suspension upon review by the FPHL Director of Player Safety. - 47.5 Game Misconduct Penalty There are no provisions for a game misconduct for this rule.
+47.1 Head-butting - The act of head-butting involves a player making intentional contact, or attempting to make contact, with an opponent by leading with his head and/or helmet.

+- 47.2 Double-minor Penalty A double-minor penalty shall be imposed on a player who attempts to head-butt an opponent.
+(See FPHL Variance) - 47.3 Major Penalty A major penalty shall be imposed on a player who head-butts an opponent (see 47.5). - 47.4 Match Penalty A match penalty shall be imposed on a player who injures an opponent as a result of a head-butt. - 47.5 Game Misconduct Penalty When a major penalty is assessed under this rule, a game misconduct penalty must be imposed.